Preventing liver cancer

 Given the biological pathway of liver cancer and clearly defined high-risk groups, there is potential for early detection through liver cancer control interventions to reduce the disease burden.

-The project plans to expand the scope of an Australian liver cancer predictive model (Policy1-Liver) which is currently in development by our team to predict the health outcomes and costs of HCC surveillance in cirrhotic patients.
+The project plans to expand the scope of an Australian liver cancer predictive model (Policy1-Liver) which is currently in development at the Daffodil Centre to predict the health outcomes and costs of HCC surveillance in cirrhotic patients.

-Promising evaluations of high-risk cirrhotic patients with evidence of improved early stage diagnosis and survival have led to the development of the Policy1-Liver predictive model to mathematically map health outcomes for high-risk patients with cirrhosis.
-This is the first time a tailored model building on local and international evidence is being developed for the Australian context and will provide an evidence base to support recommendations for future liver cancer control interventions.
+Promising evaluations of high-risk cirrhotic patients with evidence of improved early-stage diagnosis and survival have prompted the development of the Policy1-Liver predictive model to mathematically map health outcomes for high-risk patients with cirrhosis.
+The Daffodil Centre’s tailored model builds on local and international evidence for the Australian context and will provide an evidence base to support recommendations for future local liver cancer control interventions.

 Relevance for policy and practice